alexqfredrickson/dumpy/README.md

 `dumpy` is a Python 3.7+ framework that issues multiple-choice quizzes - or "braindumps" - in your terminal.

-`dumpy` parses `dumpyfile`s into a local SQLite3 database.
-Questions are loaded from the database, from which CLI-based "braindumps" are administered.
+`dumpy` parses `dumpyfile`s into local SQLite3 databases.
+Questions are then loaded from databases, from which CLI-based "braindumps" are administered.

 ## configuration